dotnet/docs/docs/cli-preview3/tools/dotnet-migrate.md

 `dotnet migrate path/to/global.json`

-Migrate only the current project and no P2P dependencies and use a specific SDK version:
+Migrate only the current project and no project to project dependencies and use a specific SDK version:

 `dotnet migrate -s -v 1.0.0-preview3`